Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

     Number of repeated assessments
     Magnitude of measurement error (as a proportion of the Poisson rate)

-So-called "fixed" values that can also be modified by a user for additional flexibility
+So-called "fixed" values that can also be modified by a user for additional flexibility:
     Daily latent fluctuation factor
     Method Filter
     Perception filter